 Step 3: Sizing your solar panels.
 To determine the solar panels we need, we’ll work the 69 amp hours backward.
 Those 69 amp hours are consumed in 24 hours, while we are replenishing them in 12.
 To do that we’ll need to generate 5.75 amps (69/12) in capacity to keep things in balance.
 That works out to be a 69-watt solar panel (5.75amps*12V).
 With an MPPT controller, I would go with a 75 watt or larger panel depending on where you are in the country and the time of year.
 With a PWM controller, a 100 watt would be the minimum.

-So, How Many Solar Panels Do You Need on Your RV?
+How Many Solar Panels Do I Need for My RV? – Conclusion

 Solar panels are sold in different sizes.
 The most common is the 100 watt, although 10, 20, 50, 75, 150, 200, 225, 250, 275, and 300-watt models can all be found.
 They are generally priced around a $1/watt regardless of size so there’s no discount or penalty for getting bigger panels.